On utility maximization under convex portfolio constraints: Problem formulation and the main results

-\begin{proposition} \proptf{ } \end{proposition} \begin{remark}\ \begin{enumerate} \item Conditions on the constraint set $\kappa$ under which property (2) in Proposition \ref{pro:sufficient} holds are presented in \cite{CziSch11}. \item The process $A$ in (3)(c) above is allowed to depend on the measure $\QQ$ from (3)(a) and the process $\hH$ from (3)(b).
-It has to guarantee the supermartingale property of $H\cdot S- (\hH\cdot S+A)$, however, for all $H\in\AA$ simultaneously. \item In the unconstrained case, the existence of a local-martingale measure for $S$ suffices for property (3) in the above proposition with $A=0$ and $\hH=0$.
-When the constraint set forms a convex cone, the process $A$ scales away (unlike in \cite{KarKar07} where the admissibility criterion is different) and the existence of a local supermartingale measure suffices. \item The supermartingale requirement in Proposition \ref{pro:sufficient} (3)(c) can be weakened by imposing additional regularity on $A$ and $\hH\cdot S$.
-More precisely, if $A_T$ is $\QQ$-integrable and $\hH\cdot S$ is a $\QQ$-uniformly integrable martingale, it is enough to assume that the process $H\cdot S-(\hH\cdot S+A)$ is a $\QQ$-{\em local} supermartingale.
-Indeed, the (full) $\QQ$-supermartingality will then immediately follow by the (DL) property of its negative part. \end{enumerate} \end{remark}
+(2) The process $A$ in (3)(c) above is allowed to depend on the measure $\QQ$ from (3)(a) and the process $\hH$ from (3)(b).
+It has to guarantee the supermartingale property of $H\cdot S- (\hH\cdot S+A)$, however, for all $H\in\AA$ simultaneously.

+(3) In the unconstrained case, the existence of a local-martingale measure for $S$ suffices for property (3) in the above proposition with $A=0$ and $\hH=0$.
+When the constraint set forms a convex cone, the process $A$ scales away (unlike in~\cite{KarKar07} where the admissibility criterion is different), and the existence of a local supermartingale measure suffices.

+(4) The supermartingale requirement in Proposition~\ref{prosufficient} (3)(c) can be weakened by imposing additional regularity on $A$ and $\hH\cdot S$.
+More precisely, if $A_T$ is $\QQ$-integrable and $\hH\cdot S$ is a $\QQ$-uniformly integrable martingale, it is enough to assume that the process $H\cdot S-(\hH\cdot S+A)$ is a $\QQ$-\textit{local} supermartingale.
+Indeed, the (full) $\QQ$-supermartingality will then immediately follow by the (DL) property of its negative part. \end{remark}